soapbox-pub/rebased/CONFIGURATION.md

 ### SimplePolicy

-Versatile policy for applying effects to posts from certain instances.
+Restricts the visibility of posts from certain instances.

     config :pleroma, :mrf_simple,
       media_removal: [],